olincollege/scicomp-p1-ant-trail-simulation/README.md

 cellular automata simulation, that looks similar to Figure 3 in the paper.

 # Built With
-* Python and its videos
+* Python and its libraries
     * Pygame
     * Numpy
     * Pytest